pengfei99/AntLRExample/README.md

 ![Antlr_config](images/antlr_config.png)

-You need to edit at least three options:
+You need to edit below three options:
 - path of the output Antlr Recognizer
 - package/namespace of the output Antlr Recognizer
 - language of the Recognizer